Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Saunas are often misunderstood in relation to weight loss.
 Knowing the facts is essential.

-Saunas offer temporary water loss18, cardiovascular benefits19, and wellness support, but are not a replacement for exercise.
+Saunas offer temporary water loss and proven cardiovascular benefits8, but are not a replacement for exercise.

 Is using a sauna for weight loss effective or just temporary water loss?

-Most immediate weight reduction is water, not fat.
+Most immediate weight reduction is water loss9, not fat.
 True fat loss requires diet and exercise.

 Sauna sessions should complement, not replace, a calorie-controlled lifestyle.